Bidirectional Sparse Attention for Faster Video Diffusion Training: Experiment

-\textbf{Original KV-Sparse.} Independent of Query-sparse, we test KV-sparsity with a fixed threshold $p$.
+\textbf{Original Sparse KV.} Independent of Sparse Query, we test KV-sparsity with a fixed threshold $p$.
 As shown in Row 3, this method achieves $0.86$ sparsity, a $6.05\times$ acceleration, and an $8.6\times$ reduction in FLOPs, while maintaining a validation loss comparable to that of full attention.
 Although a slight drop is observed in the \textit{ImageQual} metric, improvements in text, background, and subject consistency compensate, resulting in near-lossless generation quality overall.

-\textbf{KV-Sparse with Statistical Dynamic Threshold.} We further enhance KV-sparsity by replacing the fixed $p$ with a dynamic threshold, adaptively computed from the attention score distribution within each block.
+\textbf{Sparse KV with Statistical Dynamic Threshold.} We further enhance KV-sparsity by replacing the fixed $p$ with a dynamic threshold, adaptively computed from the attention score distribution within each block.
 As shown in Row~4 of Table~\ref{ablation}, this approach achieves higher sparsity and greater acceleration with similar validation loss.
 It enables KV-sparsity to adjust to block redundancy, overcoming fixed k limitations.
 By using input-dependent attention scores, it selects more informative KV pairs, resulting in lower validation loss and better generative quality.

-\textbf{Query-Sparse + KV-Sparse.} Combining Query-sparse and KV-sparse (Row 6, Table~\ref{ablation}) achieves the best results: 0.93 sparsity and a 12.85× speedup, with validation loss and generation quality matching or exceeding those of full attention.
+\textbf{Sparse Query + Sparse KV.} Combining Sparse Query and Sparse KV (Row 6, Table~\ref{ablation}) achieves the best results, with validation loss and generation quality matching or exceeding those of full attention.
 Their orthogonality allows additive sparsity gains without sacrificing quality, confirming the effectiveness of our design.
 Additionally, the extra computational overhead is negligible, highlighting the practical efficiency of our sparsification strategies.